 The “In Process” status also confirms the applicant’s commitment to completing full FedRAMP authorization process.
 By contrast, “FedRAMP Ready” is an early-stage designation, which means only that a company has had a third-party assessment of its capabilities, often without any federal involvement.

-In July, TR achieved FedRAMP “In Process” status by obtaining a federal government sponsor, the U.S. Department of Health and Human Services.
+In July, we achieved FedRAMP “In Process” status by obtaining a federal government sponsor, the U.S. Department of Health and Human Services.
 No provider can skip this “In Process” step—all of its products must be evaluated in this manner before they receive full FedRAMP authorization.

-How did Thomson Reuters achieve this status?
+How did we achieve this status?

-• Westlaw, TR’s leading legal research service;
+- Westlaw, our leading legal research service;

 The FedRAMP process includes having the applicant conduct internal education efforts, make any necessary investments in internal security upgrades, and have routine, ongoing collaborations between its internal security teams and its government sponsors.

-TR’s pursuit of FedRAMP authorization supports a broader strategy to achieve compliance with additional state and local security frameworks, such as the Government Risk and Authorization Management Program (GovRAMP) and the Texas Risk and Authorization Management Program (TxRAMP).
+Our pursuit of FedRAMP authorization supports a broader strategy to achieve compliance with additional state and local security frameworks, such as the Government Risk and Authorization Management Program (GovRAMP) and the Texas Risk and Authorization Management Program (TxRAMP).

 Why does this matter for government legal professionals?